peterlugtig/peterlugtig.github.io/content/courses/SDA/week9.md

 Finish the weighting exercise

-**Before week 46**
+#### Before week 10

 For the final assignment you will work in a group of about 4 (+- 1) on a real-life dataset.
-The goal is to apply all the materials covered in the course, answer a substantive research question and solve a ‘challenge’ that covers an advanced problem in survey research.
+The goal is to apply all the materials covered in the course, answer a substantive research question and solve a real-life challenge covers an advanced problem in survey research.
 You will receive an e-mail on your @students.uu.nl account with more information about group membership, the assignment itself and your group members this week.